Caesarstone countertops cost an average of $2,500

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

-Granite is similar in price to Caesarstone.
-However, you'll find more low-cost alternatives with granite countertops.
-Ranging from $5 to $15 per square foot, granite tiling can be significantly less expensive than granite slabs.
+Granite is similar in price to Caesarstone, but you might find more low-cost options with granite countertops.
+Granite tiles, ranging from $5 to $15 per square foot, can be significantly less expensive than granite slabs.
+Granite is more heat-resistant than quartz and offers unique, one-of-a-kind slabs that can last for centuries.
+Keep in mind that granite is highly porous and can stain easily, requiring careful cleaning and annual sealing.

 Caesarstone makes its slabs with a mixture of quartz, pigments, and resins.
 The mixture is poured into a mold and placed under 100 tons of pressure.
 From there, the manufacturer heats the slabs to 194 degrees Fahrenheit for 45 minutes.
 Finally, the slabs are polished to different finishes, colors, and designs, resulting in a countertop more resistant to impact and other damage than natural stone.

 Caesarstone quartz countertops are heat-resistant up to 150 degrees Fahrenheit.
 To avoid the cost of countertop repairs, place hot pans or pots on a trivet and use coasters for hot drinks.
 If you accidentally make a burn mark, a local countertop repair pro may be able to fix it.
+Countertop repairs cost an average of $10 to $12 per square foot.